Campus Violence Threat Assessment Policy

-- Pursuing options that do not reasonably exist and continuing to do so after being instructed to cease.
+- Persistently and/or pursuing options that do not reasonably exist and continuing to do so after being instructed to cease.

 What to do

-Any individual witnessing conduct that they believe may pose an imminent threat to safety, security or health should call 9-1-1 (9-9-1-1 from a campus phone) immediately.
+Any individual witnessing conduct that they believe may pose an imminent threat to safety, security or health should call 9-1-1 immediately.
 If the conduct does not pose an imminent threat to safety, security or health, individuals should contact

 - the Division of Public Safety or call (217) 333-1216,